JacobPratley7/Battleships/README.md

 ## Player

-Each player has 5 ships part of their fleet and their own hit board.
+Each player has 5 ships as part of their fleet and their own hit board.
 Each fleet is made up of the following ships,

 * Carrier
 * Battleship